greycsont/GreyAnnouncer/README.md

         }
     }
 ```
-The style meter can be a negative number, the first frame is 0, then it's -0.16 somewhat when there's no style hud display ( main menu, respawn etc. ), that's why it's
+The style meter can even be a negative number, the first frame is 0, then it's -0.16 somewhat when there's no style hud display ( main menu, respawn etc. ), that's why it's

 ```csharp
 bool currentIsNonZero = __instance.rankIndex == 0 && currentMeter > 0